waltershewmake/crabhole/README.md

 Each magic password is unqiue and generally typeable, meant to be shared verbally or over text message.

-The only requirement is that both machines have a copy of the application to run!
+The only requirement is that the host machine has a copy of the application to run, and the client machine has internet access.

 For example: